msiglreith/inspirv-rust/README.md

 # inspirv-rust

+UPDATE 2: Next design iteration would probably be based on HIR instead of MIR.
+See more details [here](https://github.com/gfx-rs/gfx/issues/71#issuecomment-316728752) and initial work is done [here](https://github.com/msiglreith/rust/commit/1c047f4801683ee1e1dccc00b054639010d1f5e2).

-NOTE: Development currently slowed down as other projects have priority for now.
-Will keep on working on it in the future!
+UPDATE: Development currently slowed down as other projects (i.e gfx-rs) have priority over this one.
+Will keep on working on it in the future (see above)!

 An experimental compiler from [Rust] to [SPIR-V], using the `rustc` compiler and [MIR].
-The code is based upon [rustc_trans::mir], legacy version was based on [miri] and [mir2wasm].
+The code is based upon [rustc_trans::mir], legacy (_actually working_) version was based on [miri] and [mir2wasm].

 ```
 rustc 1.17.0-nightly (0e7727795 2017-02-19)